Michiel-DK/postgres_fastapi_recap/README.md

 docker compose build
 ```

-This will use the **docker-compose.yml** to create the two containers.
+This will use the **docker-compose.yml** to create the two images:
+- *airbnb_api* is a python image containg the code to run the api
+- *airbnb_postgres* is a postgres image which will act as the database

+## Instantiate your containers

-After that you can run below to instantiate two containers from the images.
+After that you can run below to instantiate two containers from the image:
 ```bash
 docker compose up
 ```

+If you look at the containers in the docker app you will see the directory *postgres_fastapi_recap* which contains:
+- *airbnb_api_c* which runs on *http://localhost:8000/*
+- *airbnb_postgres_c* which runs on *http://localhost:5432/* (note that here you won't able to do much with the browser)

 Note that when you run it for the first time it will run **setup_tables.sql** in the postgres container.